What kind of computer should I get?

 The CU Office of Information Technology (OIT) maintains recommendations for specific laptop hardware:

-The software required for your laptop will vary depending on department.
-You should consult with your major department for specific software requirements.
 Many departments use MS Office (including Word, Excel, and PowerPoint), but alternatives like Google Apps (Gmail, Docs and Drive) or LibreOffice are also available free of charge.

 We also recommend you purchase a USB flash drive and/or external USB hard drive to help backup or transfer your files.